Hamburger button: Reception

-Appearance

 It has been argued that while the collapsed menu button is now commonplace, its functionality is not necessarily immediately obvious when first encountered; in particular, older users less familiar with modern iconography may find it confusing.
-The location of the hamburger menu icon depends on the specific website or app.
-However, the general consensus seems to be that the hamburger menu icon should be placed on the right side of the screen for most websites and apps.
+The location of the hamburger menu icon also depends on the specific website or app.

-Usability

 The menu button may increase interaction cost compared to a menu bar, requiring extra clicks to retrieve the same information, albeit with the benefit of less space usage of the screen.
 It has also been argued that designers tend to overload these icons with too much hidden information.